Fanter99/ShoppingList_bot/README.md

-Telegram bot on the basis of Telegram bot API (local machine version)
+Telegram bot on the basis of Telegram bot API

 was done with help of python-telegram-bot wrapper bib